rosskevin/ifvisible/README.md

 ```

-ifvisible.js can handle activity states too, such as being IDLE or ACTIVE on the page
+ifvisible can handle activity states too, such as being IDLE or ACTIVE on the page

 ```javascript